Skip to main content

 Java Virtual Machine – JVM

-The Java Virtual Machine (JVM) is a crucial component of the Java programming environment that enables Java applications to run on different platforms.
-It acts as an intermediary between Java code and the underlying operating system.
+The Java Virtual Machine (JVM) is a core part of the Java programming environment that allows Java programs to run on any device or operating system.
+It works as an abstract computing machine that reads and executes compiled Java code, called bytecode, rather than relying on the specifics of the underlying hardware.

 Conclusion